Why Is Enterprise SIP Trunking Adoption Growing?

 “SIP trunk costs are declining between 5% and 7% annually.”

 One of the common arguments for adopting enterprise SIP Trunking solutions is that they decrease operational costs.
-On average, SIP trunks reduce telephony costs 33 percent.
-In addition, Gartner noted that SIP trunk expenses are declining between 5 percent and 7 percent annually due to greater competition among SIP Trunking providers.
+On average, SIP trunks reduce telephony costs 33%.
+In addition, Gartner noted that SIP trunk expenses are declining between 5% and 7% annually due to greater competition among SIP Trunking providers.

 However, cost reduction isn't the primary reason why IT teams adopt this technology.

-Research firm IHS conducted in-depth interviews with North American businesses that use on-premise PBXs or unified communications systems, discovering 62 percent of respondents expect to use SIP Trunking for a portion of their voice communication needs by 2017.
+In 2016, research firm IHS conducted in-depth interviews with North American businesses that use on-premise PBXs or unified communications systems, discovering 62% of respondents expect to use SIP Trunking for a portion of their voice communication needs by 2017.
 Diane Myers, research director for VoIP, UC and IP multimedia subsystem at IHS, noted most decision-makers prefer the flexibility and ease-of-management SIP Trunking offers.

 Enterprise SIP Trunking provides oversight and flexibility